 With that in mind, we thought of other younger unknowns who could follow Cavill’s path, and inhabit the role for a brand new audience, becoming a name, not a face, in the process.
-Then came word that Snyder and co. weren’t looking to re-tread old ground by telling another Batman origin story: they were after an older, more experienced Batman to give Superman a run for his money.
+But then came word that Snyder and co. weren’t looking to re-tread old ground by telling another Batman origin story: they were after an older, more experienced Batman to give Superman a run for his money.

 As surprising as Affleck might be for other reasons, his age, size and experience in the industry checks all said boxes.
-At 41 – but not what anyone would consider ‘old’ – Affleck still has the looks that a Bruce Wayne requires.
-And anyone who saw Affleck in The Town knows that he’s still capable of filling out his 6′ 3-1/2″ frame – also replacing Adam West as the most sizable actor to ever slip on the cowl.
+At the seasoned age of 41 – but not what anyone would consider ‘old’ – Affleck still has the looks that a ‘Bruce Wayne-type’ requires.
+And anyone who saw Affleck in The Town knows the actor is still capable of filling out his 6′ 3-1/2″ frame (replacing Adam West as the most sizable actor to ever slip on the cowl).

 Wherever comic or movie fans appear to offer their dream casting for Batman/Bruce Wayne, their suggestion is immediately slammed with criticism that the actor is ‘not big enough,’ or that they would ‘pack on muscle to be believable.’
 While fair, those are attacks that simply can’t be leveled at Affleck.

 Fans can take issue with his previous roles and thespian skills, but there’s no denying that Affleck has the age, the build, and the star-powered presence to play a veteran Batman believably.

 And despite his fame, Affleck isn’t famous for a single role among mass audiences – something we held as a prime component in all of our potential older Batmen.